firstdraft/appdev-lessons/lessons/our-own-classes.md

 end
 ```

 And now the `Person` class is a first-class citizen in the language, just like `Array` and `Hash`.
-Compare the code below to the code above for creating `Array`s and `Hash`s to store information:
+Compare the code below to the code above for creating `Array`s and `Hash`es to store information:

 ```ruby
 class Person